bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 * IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT

+* The \ruby seems to always generate a compile error.